alimid/surface_friction/README.md

 The scripts are used for the calculations done in this preprint: https://arxiv.org/abs/2107.04010.

 The finished trained and tuned regression model and classification model are availalbe as JSON files.

+Please reach out alisedm@math.uio.no if you have any questions.